 The article reviewed research from Dr. Mona Hanna-Attisha, a Flint pediatrician, who compared rates of elevated lead levels in children before and after the switch from Detroit River to Flint River water, and found that the rate of elevated levels doubled.

-In comparison, the rate of lead poisoning in neighboring communities over the same time period hadn’t changed statistically.
-While her study didn’t prove that Flint water was the culprit, the timing was very suggestive, and it jibed with Virginia Tech’s documentation of elevated lead levels in Flint water.
+In comparison, the rate of lead poisoning in neighboring communities over the same period hadn’t changed statistically.
+While her study didn’t prove that Flint water was the culprit, the timing was suggestive, and it jibed with Virginia Tech’s documentation of elevated lead levels in Flint water.

 Learn more about the media’s role in improving health

-So, how’s the water in Flint since the crisis?
+How is the water in Flint since the crisis?
 Time magazine’s headline reported in 2017, “Flint’s Water Crisis Still Isn’t Over.
 Here’s Where Things Stand a Year Later.”

-Aftermath of the Flint Crisis
+The Aftermath of the Flint Crisis

 Residents still must use filters to ensure that their water is safe, though Virginia Tech researchers now say that their most recent testing is reassuring.
 What’s a little more speculative is what the health effects of the months of elevated lead in the drinking water have been and will be in the future.

 From The Washington Post, “Flint’s Lead-Poisoned Water Had a Horrifyingly Large Effect on Fetal Deaths, Study Finds.”
-The Post article focuses on a study looking at fertility and fetal deaths in Flint during the time when pregnant women were exposed to elevated lead levels, and comparing that to neighboring cities.
+The Post article focuses on a study looking at fertility and fetal deaths in Flint during the time when pregnant women were exposed to elevated lead levels and comparing that to neighboring cities.

 And, unfortunately, it’s not just Flint, Michigan.
 As reported by Reuters in Scientific American magazine, many other areas of the United States have problems with lead in the drinking water.

-The headline reads “Thousands of U.S. Areas Afflicted with Lead Poisoning beyond Flint’s.”
+The headline reads, “Thousands of U.S. Areas Afflicted with Lead Poisoning beyond Flint’s.”

-The media can really shine in the area of health journalism when it brings health-related issues to light—capturing and focusing public attention on important issues to improve public health.
+The media can shine in the area of health journalism when it brings health-related issues to light—capturing and focusing public attention on important issues to improve public health.

 As we saw how government officials focused on deflecting attention in the media, with statements like “People can just relax,” the news shouldn’t contribute to panic, but there are times when media-inspired worry can be fuel for change.